Ishtadevata

 It is especially significant to both the Smarta and Bhakti schools, wherein practitioners choose to worship the form of God that inspires them.
 Within Smartism, one of five chief deities is selected.
-Even in denominations that focus on a singular concept of God, such as Vaishnavism, the ishta-deva concept exists.
+Even in denominations that focus on a singular concept of God, such as Vaishnavism, the Ishtadevata concept exists.
 For example, in Vaishnavism, special focus is given to a particular form of Vishnu or one of his avataras (i.e. Krishna or Rama).
-Similarly within Shaktism, focus is given to a particular form of the Goddess such as Parvati or Lakshmi.
+Similarly within Shaktism, focus is given to a particular form of the Trinity Goddess such as Parvati, Lakshmi or Saraswati.
 The Swaminarayan sect of Vaishnavism has a similar concept, but notably holds that Vishnu and Shiva are different aspects of the same God.

 Smarta worship

 The "worship of the five forms" system, which was popularized by Adi Shankara among orthodox Brahmins of the Smārta tradition, invokes the five deities Ganesha, Vishnu, Shiva, Shakti, and Sūrya.
 This system was instituted by Adi Shankara primarily to unite the principal deities of the five major sects on an equal status.
 The monistic philosophy preached by Adi Shankara made it possible to choose one of these as a preferred principal deity and at the same time worship the other four deities as different forms of the same all-pervading Brahman.